 Factor #1: Your Rent or Mortgage

 Financial experts advise that your rent or mortgage should not take up more than 30% of your monthly income.
-Though this is not always feasible, it is wise to not let this monthly expense go beyond a reasonable rate.
+Though this is not always feasible, it is wise not to let this monthly expense go beyond a reasonable rate.
 When you choose a place to live, balancing your finances should be your top priority.
-No matter how attractive that apartment across from your office may be, if it is eating up a larger chunk of your salary than you can handle, you should consider more affordable options or consider getting a roommate when renting.
+No matter how attractive that apartment across from your office may be, if it is eating up a more substantialignificant chunk of your salary than you can handle, you should consider more affordable options or consider getting a roommate when renting.

 Factor #2: Travel Costs

 If you choose to live further away from work to save on your rent or mortgage, be sure to figure in the cost of commuting.
 Expenditures such as gas, rail/bus tickets, your MetroCard, and meals on the go should be penned into your monthly budget.
-Lower mortgages and rents from the suburbs should always have travel costs added to them to give you the true cost of commuting.
+Lower mortgages and rents from the suburbs should always have travel costs added to them to give you the real value of commuting.